9erson/bytebles/courses/First Byte at Python/Lesson 1 - The IPO Model.md

 print(name)
 ```

-In this program, the variable name is assigned the value "John" using the assignment operator =.
+In this program, the variable name is assigned the value "John" using the ==assignment operator== =.

 > [!info] Assignment Operator
 > In programming, an assignment operator is a symbol or operator used to assign a value to a variable.
 In Python, the = operator is the assignment operator used to assign a value to a variable.
 >
 > The syntax for using an assignment operator is straightforward.
 The variable to which the value is being assigned is placed on the left-hand side of the operator, and the value to be assigned is placed on the right-hand side of the operator.
 For example, `name = "John"` assigns the text "John" to the variable `name`.

-> [!info] Operand
-> In programming, an operand refers to a value or variable that is operated on by an operator.
-In other words, an operand is a data object that is manipulated by an operator to perform an operation.
->
-> In Python, an operand can take many forms, such as numeric literals, string literals, variables, function calls, or expressions.
-For example, in the expression `x + y`, `x` and `y` are operands, and the + operator performs the addition operation on the operands.
->
-> In the context of an assignment operation, an operand typically refers to the variable or value being assigned a new value.
-For example, in the expression `x = 5`, `x` is the operand that is being assigned the value `5`.

 ### Challenges